42Bastian/rmac/rmac.rst

 This manual was typeset with TEX and the Computer Modern fonts, and it was printed on the Atari SLM-804 laser printer with a MEGA ST. Except for 200 lines of assembly language, the assembler is written entirely in C.

+..
+[1] It processes 30,000 lines a minute on a lightly loaded VAX 11/780; maybe 40,000 on a 520-ST with an SH-204 hard disk.
+Yet it could be sped up even more with some effort and without resorting to assembly language; C doesn't have to be slow!

 `Getting Started`_
 ''''''''''''''''''